Eating Disorder Self Care in the New Year: Start at any time

 2. Don't get too thirsty.

-4. Give yourself a few days of eating three healthy meals a day, drinking 6 - 8 glasses of water a day and getting eight hours of sleep at night.
+4. Give yourself a few days of eating three healthy meals a day, drinking 6 - 8 glasses of water a day and getting eight hours of sleep at night to stabilize your mind and body.
+Then keep up this eating schedule to increase your health and maintain your physical and emotional balance.